It is literally as important to a pool as our kidneys are to our bodies and as such should be maintained appropriately for clean and clear water.

 - Respirator mask and eye protection for recharging DE system.

 A clean pool filter will help your water stay clear and clean, but your pool water needs to be balanced.
-Sutro automatically tests your water daily and provides treatment recommendations, so you can make sure your filter has clean water to do its job properly.
+Sutro pool monitoring system automatically tests your water daily and provides treatment recommendations, so you can make sure your filter has clean water to do its job properly.